The statistical measures P-value and Q-value are defined through frequentist properties of certain procedures. Namely,

 b = c(0, 0.3)

-b.mle = rnorm(2, b, se) #these are simulated MLE estimates
+b_mle = rnorm(2, b, se) #these are simulated MLE estimates

-points(b.mle, c(0,0), pch = 19, col = c("darkgreen","orange2"))
+points(b_mle, c(0, 0), pch = 19, col = c("darkgreen","orange2"))

-bf.01 = dnorm(b.mle, 0, se) / dnorm(b.mle, 0, sqrt(tau^2 + se^2)) # Bayes factor between H0 and H1
+bf_01 = dnorm(b_mle, 0, se) / dnorm(b_mle, 0, sqrt(tau^2 + se^2)) # Bayes factor between H0 and H1

-text(b.mle[1], 2, signif(bf.01[1], 2), col = "darkgreen")
+text(b_mle[1], 2, signif(bf_01[1], 2), col = "darkgreen")

-text(b.mle[2], 2, signif(bf.01[2], 2), col = "orange2")
+text(b_mle[2], 2, signif(bf_01[2], 2), col = "orange2")

 If \(\widehat{\beta}\) is close to 0, then \(H_0\) explains the data better than \(H_1\), whereas the opposite is true when \(\widehat{\beta}\) is farther away from 0.
 With these parameters, \(H_1\) starts to dominate about when \(|\widehat{\beta}| \geq 0.1\).

-Two points shown in the plot are examples of possible maximum-likelihood estimates that could result either under \(H_0\) (green) or \(H_1\) (orange).
+Two points shown on the plot are examples of possible maximum-likelihood estimates that could result either under \(H_0\) (green) or \(H_1\) (orange).
 The values shown are ratios of \(\textrm{Pr}(\mathcal{D}\,|\,H_0)/\textrm{Pr}(\mathcal{D}\,|\,H_1)\) computed at these two points.
 When this ratio \(>1\), the null model \(H_0\) explains the data better than the alternative \(H_1\) and when it is \(<1\) the opposite is true.
-This ratio is called Bayes factor (BF) and it is a multiplicative factor that multiplies the prior odds to result in the posterior odds: \[ \frac{\textrm{Pr}(H_0\,|\,\mathcal{D})}{\textrm{Pr}(H_1\,|\,\mathcal{D})} = \frac{\textrm{Pr}(\mathcal{D}\,|\,H_0)}{\textrm{Pr}(\mathcal{D}\,|\,H_1)} \frac{\textrm{Pr}(H_0)}{\textrm{Pr}(H_1)} \]
+This ratio is called Bayes factor (BF) and it is the multiplicative factor that multiplies the prior odds to turn them into the posterior odds: \[ \frac{\textrm{Pr}(H_0\,|\,\mathcal{D})}{\textrm{Pr}(H_1\,|\,\mathcal{D})} = \frac{\textrm{Pr}(\mathcal{D}\,|\,H_0)}{\textrm{Pr}(\mathcal{D}\,|\,H_1)} \frac{\textrm{Pr}(H_0)}{\textrm{Pr}(H_1)} \]

 We are almost there having calculated a proper probability for the null hypothesis.
 We still need to agree on the prior probability of the null hypothesis.
-For example, by continuing with our genomics application, we had \(\textrm{Pr}(H_0) = 0.999999\) because we expected that there was only a very small probability (about \(10^{-6}\)) that there was a true effect for any one variant.
+For example, by continuing with our genomics application, we had \(\textrm{Pr}(H_0) = 0.999999\) because we expected that there was only a very small probability (about \(10^{-6}\)) that there was a non-null effect for any one variant.
 Then the posterior odds and posterior probabilities for the null hypothesis are:

-post.odds = bf.01*(1 - 1e-6) / 1e-6
+post_odds = bf_01*(1 - 1e-6) / 1e-6

-post.prob = post.odds / (1 + post.odds)
+post_prob = post_odds / (1 + post_odds)

-## data post.H0 post.odds
+## data post_H0 post_odds

 For illustration, let’s check the P-values corresponding to these two data sets:

-pchisq( (b.mle / se)^2, df = 1, lower = F)
+pchisq( (b_mle / se)^2, df = 1, lower = FALSE)

 ## [1] 6.583224e-02 2.512191e-25